The UConn Student Code

 No matter where you are or what you do, as long as you are a student at UConn, The Student Code applies to you.
 However, if you live off-campus you are also directly responsible to your town.

-Generally, if Off-Campus Student Services or Community Standards is not aware of a violation of The Student Code, no action will be taken.
+Generally, if Off-Campus and Commuter Student Services or Community Standards is not aware of a violation of The Student Code, no action will be taken.
 However, there is a protocol in place for off-campus behavioral concerns.
-The first step in the process is always the police and town officials, who then may share information with the University, specifically Off-Campus Student Services and/or Community Standards.
+The first step in the process is always the police and town officials, who then may share information with the University, specifically Off-Campus and Commuter Student Services and/or Community Standards.
 For example, if you live off-campus and your neighbor is being loud after midnight and not cooperating with your request to quiet down, you should call the police to notify them of the situation immediately.

 Party and Underage Consumption Laws